 To view these questions, please click onto the link below:

-We pray they help you to stand strong and flee temptation.
+We pray this tool will help you to stand strong and flee temptation.

 If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.